 In a wide-ranging critique, they described the food as “tasteless, bland, genuinely unappealing".
 They then went on to adding that “a Swanson’s TV dinner from a microwave would be a considerable step up."

 4. McDonald’s - Tripadvisor

 Fast food brands tend to fare worse than their more salubrious colleagues when it comes to online reviews.
 While often underserved, there are occasions when the restaurants themselves don’t exactly help themselves.

 5. Jean Georges - Yelp

-After her mother was struck in the face by an inconspicuous glass door, Corina was appalled by the reaction of staff, claiming that she felt “treated in cold and inhuman ways."
+After her mother was struck in the face by an inconspicuous glass door, Corina was appalled by the reaction of staff.
+She claimed that she felt “treated in cold and inhuman ways."

 6. Plum Valley - Tripadvisor

 Even if you’re worried about the hygiene of the kitchen, it’s usually safe to assume that the cocktail menu is pretty low-risk territory.
 Not at Plum Valley in London.

-In a world where every Tom, Dick and Harry can pass judgement at the touch of a button, it can sometimes be difficult to know who or what to trust.
-Certainly, it seems sensible to take anything unverified you read on the internet with a massive pinch of salt.
+In a world where every Tom, Dick and Harry can pass judgement, it can sometimes be difficult to know who to trust.
+Certainly, it seems sensible to take anything unverified you read on the Internet with a massive pinch of salt.

 However, this doesn't stop restaurant reviews from being any less funny.